 Examples of evergreen topics:

-The article you’re reading right now is another example of an evergreen topic.
+The evergreen articles you’re reading right now is another example of an evergreen topic.
 While some elements will change over time – such as the best places to publish content, tips for writing high-conversion copy, and different elements – the overall subject will continue to be relevant in three, five, or even 10 years.
 (We might have to come in and update a few things in several years, but the majority of the copy and framework will stay the same.)

 Unlike newsworthy or viral content that provides a quick surge of activity followed by a steady decline, the value of evergreen content is multiple.
 Here are some of the top benefits:

-When you multiply these benefits together, it’s clear why evergreen content is the best long-term investment for your content strategy.
+When you multiply these benefits together, it’s clear why evergreen content is the best long-term investment for your SEO content strategy.
 The key, however, is to identify the right topics and then execute in such a way that your content is compelling enough to connect with the right people in the right way.